-Prague 1 wants to add more locations in the city center to a list of places where, according to the current Decree, alcohol can not be drunk on the street.
+Prague 1 wants to add more locations in the city centre to a list of places where alcohol can not be drunk on the street according to the current Decree.
 The intention was approved this week by the City Council.

-According to the resolution of the councilors, which must still be approved by the city council, the ban on alcohol consumption in the public would again apply to Malostranské, Anenské, Dražické, Maltézské and Velkopřevorské square, and the streets of Nerudova, Karmelitská, Mostecká, Rámová and Bílkova.
+According to the resolution of the councillors, which the city council must still approve, the ban on alcohol consumption in public would again apply to Malostranské, Anenské, Dražické, Maltézské and Velkopřevorské square, and the streets of Nerudova, Karmelitská, Mostecká, Rámová and Bílkova.

-In order to solve the problem as quickly as possible, the City Council therefore calls for the inclusion of the aforementioned areas in the existing Decree.
+To solve the problem as quickly as possible, the City Council, therefore, calls for the inclusion of the aforementioned areas in the existing Decree.
 The regulation of a city-wide decree must be prepared and approved by the municipality.

 According to previous information, more than one year of the total amendment to the Decree includes a ban on alcohol drinking in public throughout Prague, which includes Prague 1, most of Prague 2 and Prague 3, 4, 5, 6 and 7.
 In the reminders, which took place at the end of last year, the city council did not agree on the ban Prague 1 has demanded it for a long time.

-The preparation of the decree is accompanied by long delays, according to the information originally announced, it should have been in force at the beginning of last year.
+Long delays accompany the preparation of the decree.
+According to the information originally announced, it should have been in force at the beginning of last year.
 According to a spokesman Vatman Hofman, the office will re-examine it next week.

-The Decree prohibiting drinking in selected public areas began to apply in 2008 and lists the places where the ban applies.
+The Decree prohibiting drinking in selected public areas began to apply in 2008 and lists the ban’s places.
 Since then, it has been amended several times, most recently in 2013, when the number of sites has doubled against the original text.
 Now the ban applies to more than eight hundred places.